 Reprinted by permission of Ignatius Press.

-Christopher Kaczor (rhymes with razor) is William E. Simon Visiting Fellow in Religion and Public Life in the James Madison Program at Princeton University (2014-2015) and is Professor of Philosophy at Loyola Marymount University in Los Angeles.
-His books include The Seven Big Myths about Marriage, The Seven Big Myths about the Catholic Church, O Rare Ralph McInerny: Stories and Reflections on a Legendary Notre Dame Professor, The Ethics of Abortion, Thomas Aquinas on the Cardinal Virtues; Life Issues-Medical Choices; Thomas Aquinas on Faith, Hope, and Love; The Edge of Life: Human Dignity and Contemporary Bioethics, How to Stay Catholic in College, and Proportionalism and the Natural Law Tradition.
+Christopher Kaczor (rhymes with razor) is Professor of Philosophy at Loyola Marymount University in Los Angeles.
+His books include Abortion Rights: For and Against, 365 Days to Deeper Faith, The Gospel of Happiness, A Defense of Dignity, The Seven Big Myths about Marriage, The Seven Big Myths about the Catholic Church, O Rare Ralph McInerny: Stories and Reflections on a Legendary Notre Dame Professor, The Ethics of Abortion, Thomas Aquinas on the Cardinal Virtues; Life Issues-Medical Choices; Thomas Aquinas on Faith, Hope, and Love; The Edge of Life: Human Dignity and Contemporary Bioethics, How to Stay Catholic in College, and Proportionalism and the Natural Law Tradition.
 Kaczor lives in Los Angeles, Calif. with his wife and seven children.Copyright © 2012 Ignatius Press

 back to top